 Service Name ASAM LEVEL 1.1 COMMUNITY SUPPORT years' direct care experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
-Staffing Clinical Supervisor to Community Support Worker ratio as needed to meet all clinical supervision responsibilities Ratio outlined above.
-1:25 Community Support Worker to individuals served.
-Hours of 24/7 Access to service during weekend/evening hours; in times of crisis, access to a mental health professional Operation Individual The individual has substantially met treatment plan goals and objectives Desired • The precipitating condition and relapse potential is stabilized such that individual's condition can be Outcome managed without this level of professional interventions and external supports Individual has natural support systems secured to help the individual progress in active recovery and stability in the community The individual has progressed through stages of change and is willing to engage in treatment at a higher level of care if clinically indicated
+Staffing Ratio Clinical Supervisor to Community Support Worker ratio as needed to meet all clinical supervision responsibilities outlined above.
+Hours of Operation 1:25 Community Support Worker to individuals served.
+24/7 Access to service during weekend/evening hours; in times of crisis, access to a mental health professional Individual Desired Outcome The individual has substantially met treatment plan goals and objectives The precipitating condition and relapse potential is stabilized such that individual's condition can be managed without this level of professional interventions and external supports Individual has natural support systems secured to help the individual progress in active recovery and stability in the community The individual has progressed through stages of change and is willing to engage in treatment at a higher level of care if clinically indicated